10-Minute Steamed Sea Bass (with Fish Cutting Guide)

 Ingredients

-• 1 sea bass
+• 1 as needed sea bass

-• 3 steamed fish soy sauce
+• 3 as needed steamed fish soy sauce

-• 40 scallions
+• 40 as needed scallions

-• 40 ginger
+• 40 as needed ginger

-• 30 oil (for drizzling)
+• 30 as needed oil (for drizzling)

-• 1 red bird's eye chili
+• 1 as needed red bird's eye chili

 Instructions